 - Complete an online application form, and

-- Upload additional required materials as a single PDF file with the following file name format: Last name_First name_Attachments (ex.
-Bruin_Josie_Attachments)
+- Upload required supplemental materials as a single PDF file in the order listed below:

 - A current resume (for professional careers) or CV (for academic careers)

 - Unofficial graduate transcripts from other institutions, if applicable

 Applications will be reviewed and assessed on the strength of three main factors:

 - Evidence of the applicant’s academic achievement and excellence, especially in response to challenges or barriers the student has encountered in the pursuit of higher education/graduate study, and the applicant’s persistence in overcoming them

 - The applicant’s personal experiences, commitments, and resilience, particularly as they have helped motivate the applicant’s own academic or professional interests, public/community service, or creative work

 - The applicant’s potential to shape or transform their programs, disciplines, communities, professions, or practices, as demonstrated by their effective engagement, mentorship, leadership, and/or advocacy, particularly for groups that are under-represented in higher education and the professions

 If you have any questions about the GCDF or need assistance, please contact the Graduate Council Diversity Fellowship staff at [email protected].